emmajanedrews/base-template/_posts/2017-02-28-whats-happening-in-the-mississippi-gulf-coast-market.md

 ---
 layout: post
-title: Mississippi Gulf Coast Market Update
+title: What’s happening in the Mississippi Gulf Coast market?
 tags:
   - Market Update
 excerpt: Today I want to give you a look at what’s going on in our current market.